BrandonTang89/PyAudioVisualiser/README.md

 File path is written relative to the songs_file <br>(which defaults as '' meaning the file path is relative to the audio visualiser GUI.py file)

-AudioVisualiserGUI.pyw contains a gui file name input (unfortunately does not support copy and paste) AudioVisualiserConsole.py uses a command line for name input
+AudioVisualiserGUI.pyw allows for GUI file name input (unfortunately does not support copy and paste) AudioVisualiserConsole.py uses a command line for name input